|Vigorous and healthy root growth, note that the cane producing the roots is twice as thick as the previous growth|

 II.
 When the temperature is not in the preferred range for growth.

 The first signs of trouble in this case is usually a lack of root growth.
 Unfortunately some pendent dendrobiums can survive for many years growing weakly and with root systems that barely sustain whatever meagre growth they manage.
-Unfortunately, it can happen that the plants perk up and do produce good growth during brief times when conditions are to their liking, but as soon as temperatures drift out of their preferred range the plants weaken again.
+It can happen that the plants perk up and do produce good growth during brief times when conditions are to their liking, but as soon as temperatures drift out of their preferred range the plants weaken again.
 I brought a Den. falconeri that managed to survive ten years by growing acceptably during the brief weeks that local temperatures dipped and then sulking the rest of the year.
 Strenuous efforts to sustain this plant only lengthened the agony.
 Eventually the plant dissolved into a mass of tiny canes and diminutive keikis that were too weak to survive the summers heat.
 Keiki production on a a same year growth is also a very bad warning sign.
 It usually means that the plant inability to produce roots has made it transfer its energy to keiki production.

 III.
 When it is not getting enough sunlight